Bryan Colangelo: Philadelphia 76ers

 In April 2016, the Philadelphia 76ers hired Colangelo as president of basketball operations.
-Colangelo's father, Jerry Colangelo, had been hired as chairman of basketball operations earlier in the season, but he soon stepped down from the chairman role after the younger Colangelo was hired as president.
+Colangelo's father, Jerry Colangelo, hired his son yet again.
 The older Colangelo still maintained a role as a special adviser for the team during this period.
 Sam Hinkie, the previous general manager of the team, stepped down from his position days before Bryan Colangelo was hired.

 Colangelo drafted Ben Simmons, a former LSU point forward, as the first overall pick of the 2016 NBA draft; the team also selected Timothé Luwawu-Cabarrot and Furkan Korkmaz with first-round picks.
 Due to a fractured foot, Simmons missed the entirety of the 2016–17 season.
 Colangelo also signed Jerryd Bayless, Gerald Henderson, and Sergio Rodriguez during the 2016 off-season.
 At the 2017 trade deadline, Colangelo traded center Nerlens Noel to the Dallas Mavericks for Andrew Bogut, Justin Anderson, and two second round picks.
 In June 2017, Colangelo traded the third pick in the 2017 NBA draft and a future first-round pick to the Boston Celtics for the first overall pick of the draft, using that pick to select Markelle Fultz.
 During this second and final season, Colangelo helped the 76ers enter the playoffs with over 50 victories, as well as enter the second round of the playoffs that year.

 On May 29, 2018, The Ringer published an investigation alleging Colangelo used up to five secret Twitter accounts to disparage his predecessor, Hinkie, as well as several 76ers players including Joel Embiid and Jahlil Okafor.
 The next day, the 76ers announced that they were commencing an investigation into the matter.
 Colangelo denied the report in a statement.
 On June 7, 2018, Colangelo resigned as a result of the Twitter scandal.
 The situation related to his wife, Barbara Bottini, creating three of the five fake Twitter accounts involved that leaked potentially sensitive information about the Philadelphia 76ers organization, among other details.
 Colangelo also had an account, but he never released sensitive information from it.
 The 76ers' head coach Brett Brown was named interim general manager at the time, holding onto the position from June 7 to September 20.
 On that day, former 76ers player Elton Brand was named the official general manager of the team.